 This course is intended for Master’s level students to create a Master’s Thesis project and to see it through to the first draft.
-In this semester, students will select and finalize a thesis committee, submit the thesis proposal, make all necessary revisions to the thesis proposal, and produce the first draft of the thesis.
+In this semester, students will work with their thesis committee to make any necessary revisions to the thesis proposal and produce the first draft of the thesis.
 Students will work one-on-one with their thesis advisor and the thesis coordinator to identify times that they will meet and create a plan for communication throughout the process of completing the Master’s Thesis.

 The Master’s Thesis is the culminating assessment in earning the degree of Master of Arts in Urban Education at Rhodes College.
 As such, it should be treated as a serious and academically rigorous component of the program.
 Each project is unique to the student completing it, and thus there is flexibility in scheduling, approach, and style that is up to the discretion of the thesis advisor.
 The thesis component of the M.A. in Urban Education at Rhodes College is meant to demonstrate advanced study and inquiry into a particular facet of urban education in relation to the experiences of candidates in the program.
 The thesis is a work of original scholarship, designed with guidance from a thesis advisor and thesis committee.
 A copy of the final project is uploaded to the ProQuest Dissertation and Theses database and added to the College Archives.